jethornton/flexgui/docs_flex/source/style.rst

 can flash when either checked or not checked.
 To add flashing add the following Dynamic Property to the QPushButton.

+The default flash time is 1000ms it can be changed in the INI file.
+See :ref:`flash_timer` for more information on setting the flash time.

 .. csv-table:: Flashing Push Button
    :width: 100%
    :align: center